Trump says countries that buy Venezuelan oil will face 25% tariff

 Venezuela will face a “Secondary” tariff because it is the home to the gang Tren de Aragua, he said.
 The Trump administration is deporting immigrants that it claims are members of that gang who illegally crossed into the United States.

+Trump has labeled April 2 as “LIBERATION DAY” based on his still unclear plans to roll out import taxes to match the rates charged by other countries, as well as fully levy 25% tariffs against Mexico and Canada, the two largest U.S. trading partners.
+The Republican president has also increased his 2018 tariffs on steel and aluminum to 25% for all imports.
+Trump told reporters on Friday that there would be “flexibility” in his tariffs even as he has opposed granting exemptions to his import taxes.

+The U.S. stock market had been climbing on Monday as investors expect the tariffs to be more targeted than they earlier feared.
+Still, the S&P 500 index is down so far this year out of concerns that a trade war could hinder economic growth and increase inflationary pressures.

-Trump said his social media post would serve as notification of this policy to the Department of Homeland Security and other law enforcement agencies.
+Trump said his social media post on Monday would serve as notification of this policy to the Department of Homeland Security and other law enforcement agencies.

+The tariffs would most likely add to the taxes facing China, which in 2023 bought 68% of the oil exported by Venezuela, according to a 2024 analysis by the U.S. Energy Information Administration.
+Spain, Russia, Singapore and Vietnam are also among the countries receiving oil from Venezuela, the report shows.
+The United States in January imported 8.6 million barrels of oil from Venezuela, according to the Census Bureau.

 Featured